BOARD OF DIRECTORS

-Danna Kurtin is the Associate Vice President of Academic & VISA Administration at MD Anderson Cancer Center.
-She has a Bachelor of Science degree in nursing from the University of Mary-Hardin-Baylor in Belton, Texas, Legal Assistant degree from Southwest Texas State University in San Marcos, a Masters of Public Health with a focus in Health Services Research, and a PhD in Management and Policy from the University of Texas, School of Public Health – Houston.
+Danna Kurtin is the Associate Vice President of Faculty Academic Affairs at MD Anderson Cancer Center in Houston, Texas.
+She has a Bachelor of Science degree in nursing from the University of Mary-Hardin-Baylor in Belton, Texas, a Legal Assistant degree from Southwest Texas State University in San Marcos, a Masters of Public Health with a focus in Health Services Research, and a Ph.D. in Management and Policy from the University of Texas, School of Public Health – Houston.

-Dr. Kurtin has had over 35 years of healthcare experience in various capacities and acquired experience in management, information systems management, data management, legal research, and outcomes research.
+Dr. Kurtin has had over 35 years of healthcare experience in various capacities.
 She has worked in for-profit hospitals, non-profit academic institutions, public health clinics, and in the legal environment.
-In her current role, she is responsible for providing leadership and oversees activities for appointing all academic appointments at MD Anderson through Faculty Academic Affairs and VISA areas.
-These areas perform faculty human resources and visa transactions.
-Her role is developing the strategic vision for the scope, direction, objectives and processes of these areas.
-She is also responsible for fostering relationships with executive leadership and members from applicable units across the institution to ensure efficient and effective system-wide processes.
-It also includes interaction with national, state and federal agencies, regulatory bodies and professional organizations on faculty and visa issues.
+Dr. Kurtin is currently responsible for providing leadership and overseeing all academic appointments at MD Anderson through Faculty Academic Affairs and VISA areas.
+She is also responsible for fostering relationships with executive leadership and members across the institution to ensure efficient system-wide processes.

 Dr. Kurtin is also an active member of Palmer Memorial Episcopal Church in Houston, Texas.
-During her time at Palmer she has served on the Vestry, worked with the children of Palmer through teaching Sunday School, Vacation Bible School and assisting with the youth ministry, organized blood drives and participated in post hurricane mission trips to New Orleans post Katrina and Galveston post Ike.
+During her time at Palmer, she has served on the Vestry, worked with the church's youth, organized blood drives, and participated in mission trips to New Orleans post-Katrina and Galveston post-Ike.
 Currently, she is the Volunteer Coordinator for Jerusalem Peacebuilders for the Houston Camps since 2017.
 Dr. Kurtin is the Chair of the Executive Committee for the Diocese of Jerusalem on a project bringing cancer care to their hospital, Al Ahli Arab Hospital in Gaza City, Gaza.

 Rabbi Steven Gross